koodikrapula/koodikrapula.fi/content/index.md

 ---
-layout: index
+layout: 'home'
 title: 'Koodikrapula'
-metaTitle: 'Koodikrapula &ndash; Podcast koodista ja krapulasta'
 metaDescription: |
   Not my monkey,
   not my circus.
   🐵

+# The meta title has to be defined here
+# so that we can use the `char.js` data file
+eleventyComputed:
+  metaTitle: 'Koodikrapula {{ char.ndash }} Podcast koodista ja krapulasta'
 ---